 - amounts deducted at source from the above-mentioned types of remuneration.

 Do not use the RL-1 slip to report the drawings of a self-employed person or a partner.

 When we receive your RL-1 slips and RL-1 summary, we carry out a cursory review.
-If we notice that the employer and employee contributions you calculated are too low, we will do one of two things.
+If we notice that the contributions you calculated are too low, we will do one of two things.
 We may send you a notice of assessment detailing any revised amounts, or we may send you one or more of the following forms for you to complete and return: